asjchen/taint/README.md

 world setting, we would probably use a black-box attack, which means we can't see how the classifier is making its predictions.)

-{TODO: finish this description to talk about gradient descent}

 ## Requirements
 * Python 3.6 (currently, Tensorflow does not support later versions of Python)